5IF-PSAT/airflow-pipeline/README.md

 - [ ] Add more data sources
 - [ ] Add more data pipelines
 - [ ] Add more data analysis
-- [ ] Add more data visualization
+- [ ] Stream processing by Kafka

 # Project Submission Checklist
-- [ ] Repository with the code, well documented
+- [x] Repository with the code, well documented
 - [x] Docker-compose file to run the environment
-- [ ] Detailed description of the various steps
+- [x] Detailed description of the various steps
 - [x] Report with the project design steps divided per area
 - [x] Example dataset: the project testing should work offline, i.e., you need to have some sample data points.
 - [x] Slides for the project presentation.
 You can do them too in markdown too.
 - [x] Use airflow + pandas + mongodb + postgres
 - [x] Using REDIS for speeding up steps
 - [x] STAR schema design includes maintenance upon updates
-- [ ] Creativity: data viz, serious analysis, performance analysis, extensive cleansing.
+- [x] Creativity: data viz, serious analysis, performance analysis, extensive cleansing.
 - [x] Launching docker containers via airflow to schedule job

 # How to run